Skip to main content

-When your baby is due to have the heel prick screen, your midwife or public health nurse (PHN) will give you information about the screen.
+When your baby is due to have the heel prick screen, your midwife or public health nurse (PHN) will give you information about the screening test.

-After you've read this, you'll be asked to sign your baby's 'newborn screening card'.
+After you've read the information, you'll be asked to sign your baby's 'newborn screening card'.

 By signing this, you confirm that:

-- you received information about the heel prick
+• you got information about the heel prick screen

 Newborn bloodspot screening card